The cost of motion design and animation.

 It would be if each of these factors wouldn’t be influenced by each other as well.
 Making a short movie or choosing a simple art style doesn’t always mean it will be cheaper: if the complexity or the amount of animation in a scene is big, the workload will be bigger, thus raising the price.
 The same goes the other way around: an intricate style doesn’t always equal more work: by using minimalistic animations and/or loops, you can lower the amount of work and thus cost.
 Let me clarify with the following example.

-This scene depicts a schematic of a house with water pipes.
+This scene depicts the schematics of a house with water pipes.
 In the animation we see the pipes filling up with water and a figure approving the process.
 This scene is timed on a part of the voice-over and would last about 12 seconds.
 Although the duration of this scene is long, the amount of work is low: the style and content that needs to be shown are pretty low and easy.

 The following scene is only 5 seconds long, and shows a more detailed schematic of the same house complete with interiors, and added elements and details matching the voice-over.
 The duration is a lot shorter, but the amount of content shown is much higher and, even with the stylized look and feel, will take a lot more work to be created/drawn.